 When we think of skin nutrition, however, we typically give it very little attention.
-We should be treating our skin with nourishing foods and treatments to nourish our body - just like we should be careful of what we are putting into our body.
+We should be treating our skin with nourishing foods and treatments to nourish the body - just as we should be careful of what we are eating and drinking.

 Coconut oil is great not only for consumption.
 One can also apply it to the skin and hair as a topical agent - perhaps you've seen it among the plethora of skin care lines available at the store.
 But do you know why it's good for the skin?

-Read further and learn how to DIY coconut based body care products for a fraction of the price.
+Read on to learn how to make DIY coconut-based body care products for a fraction of the price.

 Coconut for the Skin